SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/docs/policy_enforcement_points.md

 reason := {"errors": data.framework.errors}
 ```

-Every valid policy contain rules with the following names in the policy namespace.
-Each rule must return a Rego object with a member named allowed, which indicates whether the action is allowed by policy.
-We document each rule as follow:
+We document each rule as follows:

 ## mount_device